data-umbrella/data-umbrella-scikit-learn-sprint/contributing/scalar_text.md

 ## Issue Title
 Use the function [`check_scalar`](https://scikit-learn.org/dev/modules/generated/sklearn.utils.check_scalar.html?highlight=check_scalar#sklearn.utils.check_scalar) for parameters validation.

+## Background / Objective

+Use the function [`check_scalar`](https://scikit-learn.org/dev/modules/generated/sklearn.utils.check_scalar.html?highlight=check_scalar#sklearn.utils.check_scalar) for parameters validation.
+The validation functions checks to see if the parameter: is an acceptable data type, is within the range of values, and indicates which of the minimum and maximum values are required.

+References [#20724](https://github.com/scikit-learn/scikit-learn/issues/20724): "Use check_scalar for parameters validation"

+A helper function exists in scikit-learn which validates a scalar value, [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.utils.check_scalar.html)
+It is used to validate parameters of classes (? and functions).
+Most of the current classes in scikit-learn do not use this helper function.
+We want to refactor the code so that it does use this standard helper function.
+Utilizing this helper function will help to get consistent error types and messages.

+If there is a scalar argument that isn't being checked, we want to check it, or validate it using the `check_scalar` function.
+In some cases it is currently being checked, but it is not using the `check_scalar` function.
+For that change, we refactor the code.
+(Refactoring means making changes to the code that result in the same output as before.)

+The function `check_scalar` is defined in [`scikit-learn/sklearn/utils/validation.py`](https://github.com/scikit-learn/scikit-learn/blob/6077d52b706d118c0d9fb1e69c254bc67e15b078/sklearn/utils/validation.py)

 ## Prerequisites
 This is an **intermediate-level** issue for second time contributors.
 This requires the following experience:
 - You have already set up your working virtual environment.